Male Fertility Testing: How Doctors Diagnose Male Infertility

 • Infections and illnesses: Past infections such as mumps (especially in adolescence or adulthood), sexually transmitted infections, or untreated varicocele-related testicular overheating can damage the reproductive organs or reduce sperm production.
 High fevers or chronic diseases (like kidney failure) may also temporarily lower sperm counts.

 • Genetic conditions: Inherited genetic disorders can affect fertility.
-Klinefelter syndrome (an extra X chromosome in males), Y chromosome microdeletions, or cystic fibrosis gene mutations (which can block or missing vas deferens) are examples that can result in little or no sperm.
+Klinefelter syndrome (an extra X chromosome in males), Y chromosome microdeletions, or cystic fibrosis gene mutations (which can block or cause the absence of vas deferens) are examples that can result in little or no sperm.

-Understanding the cause of infertility is key because some causes are reversible or treatable (such as varicocele repair or hormone therapy), while others might require assisted reproductive techniques.
+Understanding the cause of infertility is key because some causes are reversible or treatable, while others might require assisted reproductive techniques.
 Next, we’ll look at how doctors figure out which of these factors is at play through a step-by-step male fertility testing process.

 Semen Analysis

 Once the sample is obtained, lab technicians examine it under a microscope and with specialized equipment.
-They measure the volume of the semen (how much fluid), the sperm count (number of sperm per milliliter of semen), the motility (percentage of sperm that are actively swimming), and the morphology (percentage of sperm with normal shape).
+They measure the volume of the semen, the sperm count, the motility, and the morphology.
 They may also note other details, such as the pH of the semen, liquefaction time (how quickly the semen thins from a gel to liquid), and the presence of white blood cells (which could indicate an infection).
 If any aspect is abnormal – for example, if the sperm count is below the normal reference range or if motility is low – that can provide clues to the cause of infertility.
 Sometimes, the lab will also check for anti-sperm antibodies or signs of infection if such issues are suspected.

 Hormone Testing